uturuncoglu/RegESM/README.md

 * RegESM itself (as a driver)
 * Earth System Modeling Framework (ESMF) Library: version [7.1.0](http://www.earthsystemmodeling.org/download/data/releases.shtml#v7_1_0)
-* Model Components (patched and installed with coupling support - see README file under doc/ directory)
+* Model Components (patched and installed with coupling support - see documentation for more information)

 Documentation
 =============